denten-books/plain-text/main.md

 inscription to the fore, showing that the output of a science lab is not some abstract notion of "knowledge" or "discovery," but a publication record [@latour1986].
 A scientist may object that such publications are merely a byproduct of the lab's research activity.
-Woolgar and Latour challange that view in showing how laboratory participants closest to the material conditions of knowledge production are, at the same time, most marginalized members of the group.
+Woolgar and Latour challenge that view in showing how laboratory participants closest to the material conditions of knowledge production are, at the same time, most marginalized members of the group.
 Lab technicians handle the matter of mass spectrometers and bioassays.